 - Check to ensure that the airflow around your system is unrestricted.
 Replace the furnace or air handler's filter and replace any return air filters.
 Open all the registers completely and verify that they are not blocked by furniture or drapes.

 - Call Wesley Wood Service Experts.
-The air conditioning system needs to be serviced by a professional that is NATE-certified to ensure there are no refrigerant leaks or damage to the equipment.
+The air conditioning system needs to be serviced by a professional that is ACE-certified to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

 This can lead to a costly repair.
 When your unit freezes over it can lead to a totaled compressor.
 Replacing your compressor can cost as much as a downpayment on a new system.
 Actually, many homeowners are forced to pick between installing a new system vs repairing the damaged unit.
-If you move fast, follow the instructions, and call a NATE-certified technician, you stand a better chance of having a less expensive job.
+If you move fast, follow the instructions, and call a ACE-certified technician, you stand a better chance of having a less expensive job.
 Your technician will diagnose the situation and how to avoid the issue from happening again.
 If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.